bitovi/academy/src/angular/2-building-our-first-app.md

 ### creating components

 Let's begin to build out the main views of our app.
 We'll need a home view, and restaurant list page to show all the restaurants we can order from.
+In Angular, Components are the basic building blocks that help us craft the UI.
+They are classes that handle views, allow management of user interaction, and displaying information via data binding.
+Data binding is the term for connecting data or information to the UI.
+An example would be an input field that a user enters a value into.

+##lifecycle information here

 ```shell
 ng g component home